Welcome!

 Note that

-- Our somewhat complex curriculum structure means this unit is divided into a teaching unit COMS30048, plus associated assessment units COMS30049 and COMSM0054: although COMS30048 is usually a valid catch-all, in certain contexts care is needed re. use of the correct unit code.
+- Our somewhat complex curriculum structure means this unit is divided into a teaching unit COMS30048, plus associated assessment units COMS30049 and COMSM0054: although COMS30048 is usually a valid catch-all, some care is required in certain contexts re. use of the correct unit code.

-- An associated GitHub-based repo. houses the source code for this web-page, plus various other resources which might be useful.
+- An associated GitHub-based repo. houses the source code for this web-site, plus various other resources which might be useful.

 Contact Us